menderbug/wormpowers/Characters/Glaistig Uaine.md

 She draws power from her dormant shards, and feeds her active projections with that power.
 Even when they are not visible, she still has three projections "active".

 illustration by CNJLC
 By the end of Worm, she has absorbed the powers of countless capes, including Eidolon.
 With Eidolon's ghost increasing the number of powers she can wield at once from three to five, and several more if Eidolon's powers are weaken by him using too many powers or Ciara summoning too many phantoms, she is now indisputably the most powerful parahuman in existence.
-Even before his death, Eidolon himself speculated that she had grown to surpass him in power.
-However, as of Ward, she seems reluctant to use Eidolon, stating his "battery is almost empty", and that recharging it would be "more trouble than it was worth".
-She was able to escape Khepri's control by forcing her to control one of her spirits instead of herself, possibly using that spirit's power.
+Even before his death, Eidolon himself speculated that she has grown to surpass him in power.
+However, as of Ward, she seems reluctant to use Eidolon, stating his "battery is almost empty", and that recharging it would be "more trouble than it is worth".
+She is able to escape Khepri's control by forcing her to control one of her spirits instead of herself, possibly using that spirit's power.

 ## Power Vision
 Ciara possesses a secondary Thinker power, much like Chevalier and Ingenue, that allows her to recognize the carriers of other shards and see phantom images surrounding the empowered, but it is way more sensitive, including ability to sense distant parahumans through walls and at great distances.
 She is capable of recognizing the details of how individual powers work by analyzing their phantoms.